A block-acoustic preconditioner for the elastic Helmholtz equation: Derivation and analysis of the preconditioner

 Notice that $\bfw$ is a nonzero vector (otherwise $\lambda$ would be zero).
 Hence, $(\lambda,\bfw)$ is an eigenpair of $Z$, and thus $ \text{spec}(Y) \setminus \{0\} \subseteq \text{spec}(Z) \setminus \{0\}. $ The inclusion in the other direction $\supseteq$ is achieved similarly, by multiplying $Z\bfv = \lambda\bfv$ from the left by $A^{-1}B^TH_p^{-1}$.
 Consequently, the spectrum of the error iteration matrix is $\text{spec}(Z)\cup \{0\}.$ \end{proof}

-As an immediate consequence of Theorem \ref{thm:thm}, a splitting method in which the splitting operator is the preconditioner, converges if and only if $\rho(Z)<1$.
-Moreover, $\rho(Z)$ gives an upper bound for the asymptotic convergence rate of such a splitting method.
-Clearly, the convergence of the splitting method implies the convergence of the corresponding preconditioned Krylov method, and hence $\rho(Z)<1$ is a sufficient condition for convergence of our method.
+As an immediate consequence of Theorem \ref{thm:thm}, a fixed-point iteration using the preconditioner (without a Krylov method), $\bfx^{(k+1)} = \bfx^{(k)} + \mathcal{P}^{-1}\bfr^{(k)}$, converges if and only if $\rho(Z)<1$.
+Moreover, $\rho(Z)$ gives an upper bound for the asymptotic convergence rate of such a method.
+Clearly, the convergence of the fixed-point iteration implies the convergence of the corresponding preconditioned Krylov method, and hence $\rho(Z)<1$ is a sufficient condition for convergence of our method.
 Yet, the preconditioned Krylov method might converge rapidly even when $\rho(Z)>1$ and the rate also depends on the scattering of the eigenvalues.
 To simplify the discussion below, we refer to $\rho(Z)$ as a measure for convergence, even though our method is implemented as a preconditioned Krylov iteration.

+Theorem \ref{thm:thm} sheds light on the role of the commutator in determining the convergence: it suggests the spectrum of $Z$ from Eq. \eqref{eq:Z} as a better measure for convergence.
+The matrix $Z$ manages to encapsulate the influence of the frequency and attenuation, which the commutator fails to detect.
+Even a small commutator --- multiplied by the inverse of $A$ and of $H_p$ --- might lead to a significantly larger $\rho(Z)$, for high frequency and low attenuation problems.

-Theorem \ref{thm:thm} sheds light on the role of the commutator in determining the convergence.
-It was noticed long ago that convergence of approximate commutator preconditioners might occur even when the commutator is large in norm, and we show later in Section \ref{sec:results} that two problems with almost the same commutator might differ in convergence rates.
-This interesting phenomenon appears here when taking the same media but different frequencies or attenuations.
-It can be explained by splitting the commutator to a Laplacian-related part and a mass-related part:
+In fact, we observe that the frequency and the attenuation have a little to no effect on the commutator: two problems with the same heterogeneity model but different frequency and attenuation, have almost the same commutator norm.
+This intriguing phenomenon can be explained by splitting the commutator to a Laplacian-related (high-order derivatives) part and a mass-related (low-order derivatives) part:

 Typically we observe that $\Xi_{mass}\ll\Xi_{lap}$, because we have only first derivatives in $\Xi_{mass}$ (represented by $B$) compared to higher-order derivatives in $\Xi_{lap}$.
-Evidently, the commutator is not sensitive to changes in frequency and attenuation that comprises the mass term, but the convergence deteriorates as the frequency grows and improves as the attenuation grows.
-Hence, the commutator norm alone cannot determine the convergence in this case.
+Evidently, the commutator is not sensitive to changes in frequency and attenuation that comprises the mass term.